Andrewsimsd/glowing-happiness/README.md

 ### Worker Loop

-Launch the worker to observe its periodic progress and inbound frame handling:
+Launch the worker to observe its periodic progress and inbound datagram handling:

 ```
-cargo run --bin ether-demo -- run --interface eth0 --work-delay-ms 500
+cargo run --bin ether-demo -- run --bind 0.0.0.0:42069 --work-delay-ms 500
 ```
 using prebuilt binary
 ```
-sudo ./ether-demo run --interface eth0 --work-delay-ms 500
+./ether-demo run --bind 0.0.0.0:42069 --work-delay-ms 500
 ```

-The worker prints its work iterations and logs any inbound frames whose EtherType matches the custom value used by this demo.
+The worker prints its work iterations and logs any inbound datagrams containing the serialized payload envelope used by this demo.

 ### Sending a Custom Frame

-Use the `send` subcommand to craft and transmit a single Ethernet frame to a peer on the same broadcast domain.
+Use the `send` subcommand to craft and transmit a single UDP datagram to a peer.
 Payloads can be plain text, JSON structures, or arbitrary files:

 using cargo
 ```
 # simple text payload
 cargo run --bin ether-demo -- send \
-  --interface eth0 \
+  --bind 0.0.0.0:0 \
-  --destination aa:bb:cc:dd:ee:ff \
+  --destination 192.168.1.100:42069 \
   --message "Hello from Sender"

 # JSON document describing a complex struct
 cargo run --bin ether-demo -- send \
-  --interface eth0 \
-  --destination aa:bb:cc:dd:ee:ff \
+  --destination 192.168.1.100:42069 \
   --json '{"command":"pause","metadata":{"priority":2}}'

 # binary file transfer (metadata name inferred from the path)
 cargo run --bin ether-demo -- send \
-  --interface eth0 \
-  --destination aa:bb:cc:dd:ee:ff \
+  --destination 192.168.1.100:42069 \
   --file ./diagnostics.tar.gz
 ```
 using prebuilt binary
 ```
-sudo ./ether-demo send --interface eth0 --destination aa:bb:cc:dd:ee:ff --message "hello from Sender"
+./ether-demo send --destination 192.168.1.100:42069 --message "hello from Sender"
 ```

 Each payload is wrapped inside a serialized envelope that records whether the message is text, JSON, or file data.
 When sending files you may also provide `--file-name` to override the inferred metadata name.
-The worker logs the decoded envelope metadata when a frame arrives, providing visibility into complex structs and file transfers before resuming its counting loop.
+The worker logs the decoded envelope metadata when a datagram arrives, providing visibility into complex structs and file transfers before resuming its counting loop.

-## MAC-Layer Messaging vs. IP-Layer Messaging

-The example focuses on Layer 2 communication, where frames are addressed by MAC addresses instead of IP addresses.
-The following considerations can help decide when to use each approach.

-### Advantages of MAC-Layer Messaging

-- **Lower latency and overhead:** Frames remain on the local link, avoiding IP headers, routing, and network address translation (NAT).
-- **Functionality without IP configuration:** Useful for specialized control traffic before IP settings are available.
-- **Fine-grained hardware control:** Enables custom frame formats for diagnostics, or embedded use cases.

-### Drawbacks of MAC-Layer Messaging

-- **Limited scope:** Frames do not traverse routers, so communication is confined to a single broadcast domain.
-- **Elevated privilege requirements:** Crafting raw frames usually demands administrative rights or `CAP_NET_RAW` capabilities.
-- **Hardware-specific behavior:** Differences in link-layer technologies or switch configurations can disrupt communication, and some networks filter multicast or broadcast frames.
-- **Security and observability challenges:** Without IP-layer safeguards, spoofing is easier and monitoring tools may provide less visibility.

-### Advantages of IP-Layer Messaging

-- **Routable at scale:** IP packets can traverse routers, VPNs, and the public Internet, enabling communication beyond the local segment.
-- **Rich protocol ecosystem:** Higher-level protocols such as TCP provide reliability, congestion control, and service discovery options.
-- **Security and management tooling:** Firewalls, intrusion detection systems, and quality-of-service policies are mature and widely supported.
-- **Hardware abstraction:** Standard socket APIs allow applications to operate without worrying about link-layer differences.

-### Drawbacks of IP-Layer Messaging

-- **Higher overhead:** Additional headers and routing logic increase latency and CPU usage compared to raw Ethernet frames on a quiet LAN.
-- **Configuration dependencies:** Proper addressing, subnetting, or DHCP configuration is required for connectivity.
-- **Middlebox interference:** NAT devices, firewalls, or traffic shapers may block, rewrite, or throttle packets.
-- **Fragmentation and MTU limitations:** Oversized packets can be fragmented or dropped, necessitating additional handling.

-### Choosing the Appropriate Layer

-Use MAC-layer messaging for specialized, local-link tasks such as device discovery, diagnostics, or bespoke control protocols where minimal overhead and immediacy are critical.
-Favor IP-layer messaging for applications that need to cross network boundaries, leverage standardized transport protocols, or benefit from existing security and management infrastructure.
+Because UDP traffic is routable, you can now reach peers beyond the local broadcast domain so long as intermediate firewalls permit the traffic.
+Keep in mind that UDP delivery is not guaranteed; choose ports and addresses appropriate for your network environment.